ajurasz/zed/docs/reference.md

 The command above pulls service image from the Docker Hub and starts MongoDB Document Service REST API on default port 15001 (and Jolokia API on default port 15000).

+## Services dependencies

+Some of the services requires some non-service dependencies to run.
+For example [MongoDB Document Service](#MongoDB-Document-Service) requires MongoDB to connect to in order to work properly.
+This section describes some of the services dependencies that come with the Zed.

+### MongoDB

+We highly recommend running MongoDB as a dockerized container.
+In order to deploy new MongoDB instance use the following Zed shell command:

+    deploy mongodb:docker

+The above command will deploy dockerized MongoDB server.
+The name of the container is `mongodb` and it exposes port `28017` to the host machine.
+Data directory `/data/db` from the container is bound to the `var/zed/mongodb/default` directory on the host machine.